 One of the most popular Turkey yacht charter destinations has to be the lovely fishing village of Gocek Bay, with an array of islands near Fethiye boasting hidden coves, secluded beaches and astonishingly beautiful landscapes, as well as a number of well-equipped superyacht marinas.
 Perfect for anchoring or berthing overnight where you can enjoy sundowners on the aft deck as you watch a sultry apricot sun disappear over the horizon.

-Although Turkey is currently in a temporary lockdown until after Ramadan on May 16, the country is open to tourists, although visitors must complete a health declaration as well as providing a valid PCR test taken within 72 hours of arrival into the country.
-Despite current elevated COVID-19 rates, Turkey’s vaccination program is doing exceptionally well and it is anticipated that infection rates will continue to fall rapidly as a result.
+The country is open to tourists, although visitors must complete a health declaration as well as providing a valid PCR test taken within 72 hours of arrival into the country.

-After the temporary lockdown, amenities such as shops, restaurants and bars will open, although this could be phased in after other businesses are opened, with additional restrictions such as strict health and sanitation measures and earlier closing times and weekend curfews.
+All amenities such as shops, restaurants and bars are currrently open, although there may be additional restrictions in light of Omicron, such as strict health and sanitation measures and earlier closing times and weekend curfews.
 It is hoped that this will change in the near future as infection rates fall.

 Baca (chimney) Cave, Marmaris - with depths ranging from 5-50 meters this popular conical diving spot is perfect for beginners and expert divers alike.

 Duden waterfalls, Antalya province - formed by recycled water this beautiful rocky cliff feature is a must-see for guests chartering this region.

 Cleopatra Bay, Marmaris - a stunning platinum sand beach with waters so clear it gives you the impression of walking on clouds.